-The Social Dimension of Science
+Social Dimension of Science

 Examines how social and psychological factors influence the reasoning and behavior of scientists.
-Through contrasting traditional views of science with actual scientific practice, the course aims at understanding such phenomena as "hype," resistance to scientific discovery, controversy, vicious competition, error, self-deception and fraud.
-(3-0-3) (S) (C)
+By contrasting traditional views of science with actual scientific practice, the course aims to understand such phenomena as "hype," resistance to scientific discovery, controversy, vicious competition, error, self-deception, and fraud.
+(3-0-3) (S)(C)